Educational Psychology

 Safe, Ethical Practice

-Creating a positive, respectful experience for every child is at the heart of my work.
-I take care to understand the child’s background and reflect this in my recommendations.
-I follow strict ethical guidelines, always seek informed consent, and respect each child’s privacy and dignity.
-I am fully DBS-checked and hold professional indemnity insurance.
+Creating a positive, respectful experience for every child is at the heart of my work and I do my best to make sure the assessment process is as child-friendly as possible.
+I am committed to ethical, evidence-based practice and follow strict ethical guidelines, always seeking informed consent, and respecting each child’s privacy and dignity.
+Additionally, I am fully DBS-checked and hold professional indemnity insurance.

 Professional Memberships & Approach